Joachim-barre/jolang/Readme.md

     var v = input();
     print(v-1);
     if ( v < 0 ) {
-        return 0; // exit with exit code 0
+        break; // exit the loop
+    }else
+        continue;
 }
-}
+return 0; // exit the program with exit code 0
 ```

 these builtin functions are currently available: